-- Use the right tires for the application.
+•Use the right tires for the application.
+Consult the manufacturer on the load and speed limits.

-Consult the manufacturer on the load and speed limits. - •When mounting tires, do not spray products from aerosol cans into the tires and check that no foreign bodies have been inadvertently left in them (for example, wooden packing pieces). - If the tire is inflated with air, check that no flammable vapor (alcohol, liquids stored nearby) is taken in by the compressor (risk of transfer to the tire). - •Inflate the tires and adjust the pressure, using nitrogen rather than air. - Keep the inflation pressure at the level recommended by the manufacturer. - Fit machines with a remote tire pressure monitoring system (TPMS), for example MICHELIN® MEMS® 4. - Equip machines with an automatic fire suppression system. - Never carry out welding or heating on the wheel before removing the tire from it. - Mark out the site haul roads, avoiding steep slopes and tight corners to limit heating of the machine's brakes.
+- •When mounting tires, do not spray products from aerosol cans into the tires and check that no foreign bodies have been inadvertently left in them (for example, wooden packing pieces). - If the tire is inflated with air, check that no flammable vapor (alcohol, liquids stored nearby) is taken in by the compressor (risk of transfer to the tire). - •Keep the inflation pressure at the level recommended by the manufacturer. - Fit machines with a remote tire pressure monitoring system (TPMS), for example MICHELIN® MEMS® 4. - Equip machines with an automatic fire suppression system. - tire from it. - limit heating of the machine's brakes.
 Drive at speeds appropriate for the road.